MichaelYuan2023/ece452-project-repo/README.md

 * If needed, we will ask course staff for guidance.

 # AI Disclosure Statement
 AID Statement: Artificial Intelligence Tool: Claude Code; Execution: Coding assistance for features, debugging, and testing.
 Creating a run-time instruction file.
 Information Collection: Help with surfacing repository code sections where requirements were implemented.
+Architectural Support: Help with clarifying how different architectures are interacting with each other.